History of South Carolina

-South Carolina was one of the Thirteen Colonies that first formed the United States.
+South Carolina was one of the Thirteen Colonies that first formed as United States.
 European exploration of the area began in April 1540 with the Hernando de Soto expedition, which unwittingly introduced diseases that decimated the local Native American population.
 In 1663, the English Crown granted land to eight proprietors of what became the colony.
 The first settlers came to the Province of Carolina at the port of Charleston in 1670.
 They were mostly wealthy planters and their slaves coming from the English Caribbean colony of Barbados.
 By 1700 the colony was exporting deerskin, cattle, rice, and naval stores (such as masts and turpentine).
 The Province of Carolina was split into North and South Carolina in 1712.
 Pushing back the Native Americans in the Yamasee War (1715–1717), colonists next overthrew the proprietors' rule in the Revolution of 1719, seeking more direct representation.
 In 1719, South Carolina became a crown colony.

 In the Stamp Act Crisis of 1765, South Carolina banded together with the other colonies to oppose British taxation and played a major role in resisting Great Britain.
 In March 1776, South Carolina statesmen adopted a temporary system of provincial government, a precursor to the signing of the Declaration of Independence on July 4, 1776.
 During the American Revolutionary War, South Carolina was the site of major activity amongst the American colonies, with more than 200 battles and skirmishes fought within the state.
 South Carolina became the eighth state to ratify the U.S. Constitution on May 23, 1788.

 Upon South Carolina's statehood, the state's economy was centered on the cultivation of cotton on plantations in the sea islands and Low Country, along with rice, indigo and some tobacco as commodity crops, which was worked by indentured servants, most from America.
 The invention of the cotton gin enabled profitable processing of short-staple cotton, which grew better in the Piedmont than did long-staple cotton.
 The hilly upland areas, where landowners were generally subsistence farmers with few slaves, were much poorer; a regional conflict between the coastal and inland areas developed in the political system, long dominated by the Low Country planters.
 In the early-to-mid 19th century, with outspoken leaders such as John C. Calhoun, the state vied with Virginia as the dominant political and social force in the South.
 It fought federal tariffs in the 1830s and demanded that its rights to practice slavery be recognized in newly established territories.
 With the 1860 election of Republicans under Abraham Lincoln, who vowed to prevent slavery's expansion, many voters demanded secession.
 In December 1860, the state was the first to secede from the Union, and in February 1861, it joined the new Confederate States of America.